Skip to main content

 When a tool call needs approval, the following sequence occurs:

-2. The Brain sends an approval_request message to the active channel.
+2. The Brain sends an approval_request frame to the active chat session and the same request becomes visible at GET /api/approvals.

 4. If approved, the tool executes and the result flows back normally.